 Use a good carpet cleaner to make this as quick as possible, to get great professionally clean carpets.
-You can buy a good quality carpet cleaning unit for a reasonable price, look for features like:
+You can buy a good quality carpet cleaning unit Bissell has a good range for a reasonable price, look for features like:

 - Powerful motor at least 800W

 - Large capacity water tank